 Global Education Office: promotion of Global Education and the internationalisation of the School;

-Quality Improvement: management of teaching and learning quality as well as accreditations;
+Quality Improvement: management of teaching and learning quality as well as accreditations and rankings;

-Research & Consulting Office: support to the research centre, labs and consulting unit.
+Research and Consulting Office: support to the research centre, labs and consulting unit.